miguelmartin75/anax/README.md

     - Fix bugs
     - Help create/fix documentation
 - The [wiki]
+	- Create video/written tutorials; this can be done by:
-	- Create video/written tutorials (be add any links to the [wiki], or write it up on the wiki)
+		- Adding links to tutorials on the [wiki]
-    - Fix spelling/grammar errors
+		- Writing a tutorial on the [wiki]
 	- Add examples to the [examples] repo

-If you do help out, [email] me and I'll put your name in the contributers file.
+If you do help out, [email] me and I'll put your name in the contributers list.

 # License
 Copyright (C) 2013 Miguel Martin ([miguel.martin7.5@hotmail.com](email))